rodber/rodber/README.md

 - 📝 I blog at [rodolfo.is](https://rodolfo.is/)
 - 👀 I'm looking for collaborators
-- 🥑 I work with PHP, JavaScript and SQL (plus all the usual dongle)
+- 🥑 I work with server-side software
 - 🐧 I dev on Linux
+- 🤗 También hablo español

 ## Availability for work

 I'm available for custom work and support for any of the software I made.
-I'm also available to code review and quality assurance for any kind of PHP project.
+I'm also available to code review, quality assurance and consulting for any kind of PHP-based project.